Watson visits Browns as 2nd grand jury declines to indict

-CLEVELAND (AP) — A second grand jury in Texas has declined to indict Cleveland Browns quarterback Deshaun Watson following an investigation sparked by lawsuits filed by 22 women who have accused him of harassment and sexual assault during massage sessions.
+CLEVELAND (AP) — A second grand jury in Texas declined Thursday to indict new Cleveland Browns quarterback Deshaun Watson, who has been accused of sexual misconduct by 22 women and still faces civil lawsuits.

-Grand jurors in Brazoria County, Texas, had listened to evidence related to a criminal complaint filed by one of the 22 women.
+As Watson arrived in Cleveland to undergo a physical and meet with coaches, the grand jury in Brazoria County listened to evidence related to a criminal complaint filed by one of the 22 women.
+The district attorney later announced that the grand jury declined to charge Watson.

-Brazoria County District Attorney Tom Selleck said that “after a careful and thorough review of the facts and evidence,” the grand jury on Thursday “declined to charge Deshaun Watson with any crimes.”
+“Accordingly, this matter is closed,” Brazoria County District Attorney Tom Selleck said in a statement.

-Earlier this month, another grand jury in neighboring Houston declined to indict Watson in connection with nine other criminal complaints.
-Watson and his lawyers have denied the allegations, which were made when Watson was with the Houston Texans.
+Only hours earlier, Watson arrived at Cleveland’s headquarters in Berea, Ohio, wearing an orange throwback Browns jacket.
+His arrival was delayed so Watson could give depositions Tuesday and Wednesday in Houston in the civil lawsuits.

 TV cameras captured Watson walking into the team’s facility shortly before noon.
 Watson was scheduled to undergo a physical, and the Browns were still ironing out plans for a possible introductory news conference.